 Your POS should also be flexible and adaptable enough to meet the needs of your business as it grows.
-It should integrate and sync with other software like inventory management, employee management and bookkeeping, among other things.
+It should integrate and sync with other software like inventory management, employee management, payroll, marketing, appointments, and bookkeeping, among other things.
 And don’t forget about eCommerce.
 Your POS software should also sync with your online store, so you have accurate views of your sales and inventory across channels.

 Again, you want these systems to sync so you can get a holistic view of your business and access information in one place.

 Step 2: Make sure your POS has built-in analytics and business intelligence tools (or integrates with them)

 To make the best decisions for your business, you need analytics that can inform everything from marketing strategies to staffing.
 This is where you find the insights that you can take action on.